Simple Parametrization Methods for Generating Adomian Polynomials

 In this section, we give two new methods to calculate Adomian polynomials.
-The basic idea is to avoid the tedious calculations of higher derivatives involved in prevalent methods.
+The basic idea is to avoid the tedious calculations of higher derivatives involved in the existing methods.
+Let $\mathbb{Z}$ denote the set of all integers.
 Consider the set of orthogonal functions $\{e^{inx}, n\in\mathbb{Z}\},$ which indeed forms a basis for the Hilbert space $L^2[-\pi,\pi]$ with inner product

 Specifically, we use the fact